ProfNascimento/QuantileREG/README.md

 # QuantileREG

-This repository relates to the research which quantify the efficiency of a transportation start-up (UberX) in Fortaleza towards discussing socioeconomic inequality and logistic transportation cost in the north of Brazil (as a study case).
+This repository relates to the research that quantifies the efficiency of a transportation start-up (UberX) in Fortaleza towards discussing socioeconomic inequality and logistic transportation costs in the north of Brazil (as a study case).
 Nine thousand travel records were obtained during two weeks, between August-September of 2021.

 ![Alt text](https://github.com/ProfNascimento/QuantileREG/blob/main/MAP.png "Fortaleza’s geolocation, followed by the number of jobs around the city in 2019 (used as a reference) and its density draw in red intensity.")